 The MTFC has categorized its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 As defined by generally accepted accounting principles, Level 1 inputs are quoted prices in active markets for identical assets.
-Level 2 inputs are significant other observable inputs comprised of quoted prices for similar assets.
+Level 2 inputs are significant other observable inputs comprised of fair value quoted prices for similar, but not identical, assets or liabilities in active markets or inactive markets.
 Level 3 inputs are significant unobservable inputs.